Which city is cheaper, Colorado Springs or Orlando?

 Colorado Springs is a great place to explore.
 Five days is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 Anyone can find something fun to do here.

 Orlando is a great place to explore.
 Travelers enjoy the resorts in the area as well.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.
 Most people find that one week is more than enough time to see everything.

 It's hard to know how much time to spend in Colorado Springs.
-One week may feel like too much time here unless you plan to do a lot of relaxing.
+Many people enjoy the nightlife when visiting Colorado Springs.
+One week may feel like too much time unless you plan to do a lot of relaxing.

 These are the overall average travel costs for the two destinations.